Hemileia vastatrix: Resistant cultivars

 The most effective and durable strategy against CLR is the use of resistant cultivars.
 This has a number of benefits beyond disease control and can include the reduction in use of agrochemicals as control.
 A reduction in chemical application also has positive economic effects for farmers by reducing the cost of production.
 However, in lieu of deploying new, resistant plant stock, or in the interim between initiation of a renewal program and complete renewal, other methods of control are available.

 Professional research and breeding programs such as CIRAD are developing F1 hybrid coffee trees such as Starmaya that have broad genetic resistance to CLR as well as good yield and cup quality, with research showing that F1 hybrids have higher yields and cup quality than conventional Coffea arabica cultivars.
 Research is also being done on how to democratize the use of F1 hybrids by smallholder coffee farmers who too often can not afford to utilize F1 hybrids.
 For example, Starmaya is the first F1 hybrid coffee tree that can be propagated in a seed garden rather than the more complicated and expensive process of somatic embryogenesis.

 Chemicals

-There are social, environmental, and economical concerns associated with any chemical control of plant diseases and some of these have a more direct and immediate impact than others on a farmer's decision to use chemicals.
-The use of chemicals must first and foremost make economic sense and the cost of their use can be as much as 50% of the total cost of production.
-For smallholder farmers this can be cost-prohibitive.
-Copper-based fungicides such as Bordeaux mixture have proven to be effective and economical, and work best when applied at inoculum levels below 10%.
+There are social, environmental, and economic concerns associated with any chemical control of plant diseases and some of these have a more direct and immediate impact than others on a farmer's decision to use chemicals.
+The use of chemicals must first and foremost make economic sense, and the cost of their use can be as much as 50% of the total cost of production.
+For smallholder farmers, this can be cost-prohibitive.
+Copper-based fungicides, such as Bordeaux mixture, have proven to be effective and economical, and work best when applied at inoculum levels below 10%.

 Typically copper-based mixtures are used as preventative measures and systemic fungicides are used as curative measures.

 By reducing disease incidence, chemical control can help mitigate the reduction in fruit quality and quantity that is caused by the disease.